GreatApe42069/dogechat-android/README.md

 ## 🔍 Overview

 A secure, Đecentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
-No internet required, no servers, no phone numbers - just pure encrypted communication.
+No internet required for mesh chats, no servers, no phone numbers - just pure encrypted communication.
+Dogechat also supports geohash channels, which use an internet connection to connect you with others in your geographic area

 This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackdoges/bitchat), and fork of the [original bitchat-android repository](https://github.com/permissionlesstech/bitchat-android) maintaining 100% protocol compatibility for cross-platform communication.